slint-ui/slint/examples/slide_puzzle/README.md

    Seatle).
 Note that this feature is kind of broken in the flutter example as it is only applied when changing themes
  * Expanding cirle animation when pressing a tile.
- * Auto-play mode.
-Including animation of the auto-play checkbox
+ * Animation of the auto-play checkbox.
  * When the puzzle is finished, the last tile is added, and the tiles are growing in the Seatle theme, or a hand apears, and the puzzle cannot be moved.
  * The different styles are well separated in different files.
+ * Shadow on the tiles